Effects of energy transition and the structural change on the extraction of natural resources in Germany

 Social factors in relation to the structural change in lignite regions

-These investments are supplemented by the STARK German Federal programme, which supports non- investment projects of Federal States and municipali- ties.
-Here, too, possibilities cover a large number of areas; for example, STARK can finance the operation of structural development companies and also technology transfer projects.
+These investments are supplemented by the STARK German Federal programme, which supports non-investment projects of Federal States and municipalities.
+A wide range of funding areas is covered.
+For example, STARK can finance the operation of structural development companies or technology transfer projects.

 6 After the authorisation under state aid legislation, the tendering system will be adapted in future which relates to 2027.
 It is planned that the last tendering round will not take place in 2027 in order to ensure that there is a consistently high level of competition for the tenders.